-How Jared’s expertise is shaping his teaching – and benefiting his students
+How Jared’s expertise shaped his teaching – and benefited his students

 Jared’s role is highly varied, and his experience has taught him that ‘the more versatile you are within this industry, the more employable you will be.’
 He studied animation at the University and was adamant that he wanted to be a character animator, but a willingness to learn new skills and try new things helped him to succeed.

-Now Jared has returned to the University not just because of the special affiliation he feels with it, but because the University actively encourages him to continue his career alongside his teaching.
+Jared returned to the University not just because of his special affiliation with it, but because the University actively encouraged him to continue his career alongside his teaching.

-That means he can design the units he teaches so they’re based directly around his professional experiences.
-It means he can ensure his students are developing the specific, relevant skills the industry demands, and working on the same software that’s being used in the field.
+He had the freedom to design the units he taught, so they were based directly around his professional experiences.
+It meant he could ensure his students were constantly developing industry-specific, relevant skills, and working on the same software that’s being used in the field.

-Jared’s already seen positive proof that the University’s approach is working.
+And Jared says he saw positive proof that the University’s approach was successful.

 ‘As a result of us teaching that, students were then employed by companies in London that required Katana users, who were limited coming out of university.’

-He also teaches a unit called Sculpting and Rigging for Film, in which students learn to build dinosaurs from scratch.
-They work closely with paleo artists to ensure the rigs are as anatomically accurate as possible, based on the latest research.
+He also taught a unit called Sculpting and Rigging for Film, in which students learned to build dinosaurs from scratch.
+They worked closely with paleo artists to ensure the rigs are as anatomically accurate as possible, based on the latest research.

-And by bringing the creatures to life, students discover how to understand anatomy, then translate this understanding into how a character should move – and how they’ll need to articulate it to make that happen.
+And by bringing the creatures to life, students discovered how to understand anatomy, then translated this understanding into how a character should move – and how they need to articulate it to make that happen.

 Jared says: ‘At Portsmouth, you’ll get the best possible education from industry-trained professionals.
-We’re going to teach you techniques, we’re going to teach you how to train your eye to become a visual effects artist.
+[They're] going to teach you techniques [and] teach you how to train your eye to become a visual effects artist.
 You’ll learn software and tools to express yourself through your art.